taylortom/Cogito/documentation/Process Report/sections/TestingAndEvaluation.md

+Testing and Analysis

+Show the results of usability testing (if any) and the learning results.
+Compare with the different types and no learning, show graphs to compare.
+Discuss the effectiveness, advantages/disadvantages to the learning algorithms used.

+Results
+Analysis of Decision Tree Learning
+Possible Improvements
+Analysis of Reinforcement Learning
+Possible Improvements

 Evaluation

 A very competent evaluation of the whole project (with hindsight).
 Weak performance in the evaluation of product and process will result in a grade no higher than a B.